-We continue to lease a building that previously housed the administrative functions of our wet surface preparation products in Exton, Pennsylvania under a noncancellable lease, expiring in March 2019.
-In January 2008, we entered into a sublease agreement for the facility, which was subsequently terminated and replaced in June 2010 by a new agreement to sublease approximately 50 percent of the Exton facility until December 2015, cancellable anytime after December 31, 2012.
-Under the existing sublease agreement, we have approximately \$3.1 million of expected future sublease income as of December 31, 2010.
+We continue to lease one building previously used to house the administrative functions related to wet surface preparation products in Exton, Pennsylvania.
+The original lease for the administrative building was scheduled to expire on March 31, 2019, with a current rental cost of approximately \$0.9 million annually.
+In December 2011, we reached a final settlement with the landlord, which includes exiting from the lease arrangement in July 2015.
+The final settlement also reduces our total future lease obligations from \$9.6 million to \$3.8 million, which includes a lease termination and broker's fee of \$1.0 million.
+Of the \$3.8 million in future lease obligations, we expect to pay out \$1.7 million in 2012 and the remaining balance on a declining basis through July 2015.
+We continue to sublease a portion of the Exton facility, cancelable by our subtenant anytime after December 31, 2012.
+Our sublease income under the current sublease agreement was \$0.6 million for 2011.
 In determining facilities lease loss liability, various assumptions were made, including the time period over which the buildings will be vacant, expected sublease terms and expected sublease rates.
-At December 31, 2010, we had an accrued liability balance of \$0.9 million related to this facility.
-Adjustments to this accrual will be made in future periods, if evidence of any adjustment can be reasonably estimated as future events and circumstances become known.
+At December 31, 2011 and 2010, we had an accrued liability balance of \$2.3 million and \$0.9 million, respectively, related to this facility.
+Adjustments to this accrual will be made in future periods, if events and circumstances change.

 Our deferred income taxes have been excluded from the table above because the related future cash outflows are uncertain.
-As of December 31, 2010, we had approximately \$3.0 million of net unrecognized tax benefits that may be subject to examination by applicable tax authorities.
+As of December 31, 2011, we had approximately \$1.1 million of net unrecognized tax benefits that may be subject to examination by applicable tax authorities.
+We are uncertain of the timing and amounts of any potential future payments related to these unrecognized tax benefits.

-In connection with the acquisition of Vortek Industries, Ltd (Vortek) in 2004, we became party to an agreement between Vortek and the Canadian Minister of Industry (the Minister) pertaining to an investment in Vortek by Technology Partnerships Canada.
-Under the agreement, as amended, Mattson Technology, Inc. or Vortek (renamed Mattson Technology, Canada, Inc. or MTC) agreed to various covenants, including (i) payment by us of a royalty to the Minister of 1.4 percent of revenues from Flash RTP products, up to a total of CAD 14.3 million (approximately \$14.3 million based on the applicable exchange rate at December 31, 2010), (ii) MTC maintaining a specified average workforce of employees in Canada through October 27, 2009, (iii) investment of a certain amount by October 27, 2009 and certain other covenants concerning protection of intellectual property rights and manufacturing obligations.
-Also, under the provisions of this agreement, if we, or MTC, did not materially satisfy our obligations pursuant to the covenants, the Minister could have demanded payment of liquidated damages in the amount of CAD 14.3 million less any royalties paid by MTC or us to the Minister.
-As of December 31, 2009, we are no longer subject to covenants (ii) and (iii) of this agreement, as discussed above; but we are still subject to covenant (i), relating to payment of royalty to the Minister until 2020.
-However, if MTC is dissolved, files for bankruptcy or does not materially comply with certain terms and conditions of the contract prior to its expiration on December 31, 2020, we would be subject to liquidated damages in the amount of CAD 14.3 million less any royalties paid by MTC or by us to the Minister.
+In connection with our acquisition of Vortek Industries, Ltd (Vortek) in 2004, we became party to an agreement between Vortek and the Canadian Minister of Industry (the Minister) relating to an investment in Vortek by Technology Partnerships Canada.
+Under the agreement, as amended, we, or Vortek (renamed Mattson Technology, Canada, Inc. or MTC) agreed to various covenants, including (i) payment by us of a royalty to the Minister of 1.4 percent of revenues from certain Flash RTP products, up to a total of CAD 14,269,290 (approximately \$14.0 million based on the applicable exchange rate as of December 31, 2011), (ii) MTC maintaining a specified average workforce of employees in Canada through October 27, 2009, (iii) investment of a certain amount by October 27, 2009 and certain other covenants concerning manufacturing obligations.
+Under the provisions of this agreement, if we, or MTC, did not materially satisfy the obligations pursuant to the covenants, the Minister could have demanded payment of liquidated damages in the amount of CAD 14,269,290 less any royalties paid by MTC or us to the Minister.
+As of December 31, 2009, we were no longer subject to covenants (ii) and (iii), as discussed above; but are still subject to covenant (i), relating to the payment of royalty on revenues from certain Flash RTP products until 2020.
+However, if MTC is dissolved, files for bankruptcy or does not materially comply with certain other terms and conditions of the contract prior to its expiration on December 31, 2020, we could be subject to liquidated damages in the amount of CAD 14,269,290 less any royalties paid by MTC or us to the Minister.